Semantic-Org/Semantic-UI/README.md

 Please **do not post** usage questions to GitHub Issues.
 For these types of questions use our [Gitter chatroom] or [StackOverflow](http://stackoverflow.com/questions/tagged/semantic-ui).

 #### Submitting Bugs and Enhancements
 [GitHub Issues](https://github.com/Semantic-Org/Semantic-UI/issues) is for suggesting enhancements and reporting bugs.
-Before submiting a bug make sure you do the following:
+Before submitting a bug make sure you do the following:
 * Check out our [contributing guide](https://github.com/Semantic-Org/Semantic-UI/blob/master/CONTRIBUTING.md) for info on our release cycle.
 * [Fork this boilerplate JSFiddle](https://jsfiddle.net/ca0rovs3/) to create a test case for your bug.
 If a bug is apparent in the docs, that's ok as a test case, just make it clear exactly how to reproduce the issue.
 Only bugs that include a test case can be triaged.